oliviapetronio/oliviapetronio/README.md

-- Hi, I’m Olivia!!
+- Hi, I’m Olivia!
-- I’m interested in IoT
+- I’m interested in IoT and solving questions with data
-- I’m currently learning SQL and IoT
+- I am currently learning about machine learning and snowflake
 - I’m looking to collaborate on projects and research

 <!---